FreskyZ/wacq/README.md

 A chat client implementation for a famous chat software in a large country.

+STATUS UPDATE: the underlying communicating service provider stops working, new service provider is being seeked and tried, that require a lot of work, the development of this project will be blocked for very long time

 ## Features

 - web based ui, clean and does not occupy mobile device storage space